Bayreuth: Cycling

 In most places there is a signed cycle path network.
 In the centre of Bayreuth itself, cycling is fairly straightforward due to the relatively flat topography, something which encourages the use bicycles as an everyday means of transport.
 Because of the proximity of the 600 kilometre long Main Cycleway, Bayreuth is also a destination for many tourist cycle routes.
 Because of the long service intervals of the Bayreuth town bus system and its long overnight pause, students use bicycles as their everyday mode of transport.
 Bicycles may be carried for a fee on DB Regio trains leaving Bayreuth and in the VGN's buses.

 Air transport

 The local airport supports Bayreuth's commercial aviation traffic, individual business travel, general aviation and air sports.
 There is no commercial service any more: In 2001, the service which used to operate three times a day from Frankfurt via Bayreuth to Hof, stopped service.

 The airfield at Bindlacher Berg is also one of the most important bases for gliding in Germany.
 For example, the World Championships took place here in 1999.
 For the air sports community in Bayreuth, the airport is a departure point for glider flights taking part in the national Bundesliga competition league.
 The local gliding club also provides instruction in flying gliders and light aircraft.
+The nearest international airport is Nuremberg Airport, which is located 85 km south of Bayreuth.